 Community Safety & Crime Reduction

-Get help, get involved, and get familiar with community safety and crime reduction resources, events and plans across Surrey, to be part of building and enhancing your safe and healthy community.
+Get informed, get help, get involved, and get familiar with community safety and crime reduction resources, events and plans across Surrey, to be part of building and enhancing your safe and healthy community.

 Get informed by attending our 6th Annual Surrey Coalition Against Domestic Abuse (SCADA) conference for service providers working in the area of domestic abuse, to be held on November 16, 2015, registration is now open.